NiLuJe/kfmon/README.md

 You absolutely can, and here's how (ideally over SSH):

+You'll basically just have to delete a couple of things:

 The file ```/etc/udev/rules.d/99-kfmon.rules``` (which may not exist anymore, depending on which version of KFMon you were running).

 And the folders ```/usr/local/kfmon```, as well as ```/mnt/onboard/.adds/kfmon``` too, if you don't want to keep whatever custom things you might have written in there.